smockle/alpine-strongswan/README.md

-# StrongSwan VPN + Alpine Linux
+# strongSwan VPN + Alpine Linux

-This is a fork of [stanback/alpine-strongswan-vpn](https://github.com/stanback/alpine-strongswan-vpn), a repository containing a Dockerfile for generating an image with [StrongSwan](https://www.strongswan.org/) and [Alpine Linux](https://alpinelinux.org/).
+This is a fork of [stanback/alpine-strongswan-vpn](https://github.com/stanback/alpine-strongswan-vpn), a repository containing a Dockerfile for generating an image with [strongSwan](https://www.strongswan.org/) and [Alpine Linux](https://alpinelinux.org/).

 This image can be used on the server or client in a variety of configurations.